bitblit/SaltMine/readme.md

 Enter SaltMine.
 It is a class that allows you to:
 * Define a set of processors that can handle these tasks.
-They'll get handed an object with arbitrary data and metadata, and must return a Promise<any>
+They'll get handed an object with arbitrary data and metadata, and must return a Promise<boolean>.
+There is no point in returning anything more complicated since nothing is waiting on the return value.
+Success or not, that is the question.
 * You can use it to enqueue a task for later processing
 * You can tell it to take a queued task (if any) and perform it
 * You can tell it to take a task, perform it, and if there is still enough time remaining, do it again.